devStoyanov/FortiFlask/README.md

   docker-compose -f docker-compose.prod.yml exec web python manage.py create_db

 * You can check if the tables are created successfully by running:
-  docker-compose -f docker-compose.prod.yml exec db psql --username=your_postgres_username --dbname=your_postgres_db_name
+  docker-compose -f docker-compose.prod.yml exec db psql--username=your_postgres_username --dbname=your_postgres_db_name
 * In psql type:
   \l "List the databases"
   \dt "List the tables, there should be two tables "user" and "contacts""